ramonesaj/elk-stack-project1/README.md

 - Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
 - Filebeat generates log files and will collect any information that has been changed in the system being monitored such as syslogs.
-Metricbeat collects quantitativ$
-(statistics) of different activities such as the number failed login attempts, system data (CPU/RAM usage), and attempts to escalate privileges.
+Metricbeat collects quantitative data (statistics) of different activities such as the number failed login attempts, system data (CPU/RAM usage), and attempts to escalate privileges.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: